 Do I have to raise money to participate?

 Yes, this is a fundraising event.
 Our Forest Service Permit only allows us to have 450 participants so it is imperative that if you want to fill one of these limited positions that you are helping us raise the needed funding for the brain injury survivors we represent.
-The need this year is even greater as we are seeing thousands of brain injuries in our returning soldiers from Iraq.

 What if the weather is bad, will the event be cancelled?